Associate in General Studies (AGS) Degree and General Education Requirements

 Academic Policies that Govern the Associate in General Studies Degree:

-- Credits transferred from outside of MCCCD must be at a grade of “C” (2.0 on a 4.0 scale) or better.
+Credits transferred from outside of MCCCD must be at a grade of “C” (2.0 on a 4.0 scale) or better.
 Transfer credit graded pass/fail or pass/no credit may be transferred if documentation collected by the community college indicates that this was the only grading option available to the student and that the Pass grade (“P”) is equivalent to a “C” or better.

-- Completion of the AGS with a minimum Grade Point Average of at least 2.0 on a 4.0 scale for Arizona residents and 2.50 for non-residents meets Arizona public university general admission requirements.
+Completion of the AGS with a minimum Grade Point Average (on a 4.0 scale) of at least 2.0 for Arizona residents and 2.50 for non-residents meets Arizona public university general admission requirements.
 However, meeting all AGS minimums does not ensure admission to specific university majors or programs with selective admission processes and/or limited enrollment.
-Furthermore, because the AGS is not designed to align with the requirements for bachelors degrees, not all credits may be transferable and students may have deficiencies in lower division (100- and 200-level) courses for a particular major.
+Furthermore, because the AGS is not designed to align with the requirements for bachelor’s degrees, not all credits may be transferable and students may have deficiencies in lower division (100- and 200-level) courses for a particular major.

 Summary of Degree Requirements